kozloffsky/MVentory_API/README.md

 *This extension requires [mVentory_jQuery](https://github.com/mVentory/MVentory_jQuery).
 Please install it first.*

-Install mVentory_TM extension using standard Magento Extension installation process.
+Install mVentory_API extension using standard Magento Extension installation process.
 Log out of the admin and log back in if you do not see or cannot access mVentory API configuration options in _Configuration_ -> _System_.

 ## Configuration